UC3MSocialRobots/common_drivers/sr_communications/README.md

-# communications
+# sr_communications

-ROS package for the communications with the drivers for the robots of the Social Robots Group.
+ROS package for the communications (semaphores and RS232) with the drivers for the robots of the Social Robots Group.

 ## LICENSE